Analytical Methods for Global Policy Studies (PA397G)

 Overview

 While data analysis can be challenging, applying data analysis methods to empirical social science studies adds a layer of complexity.
-This course serves three main purposes:
+This course has three major focuses:

 Given the diverse backgrounds of the students, expectations will differ accordingly: